 Finally, a winter tire’s rubber blocks are designed to vibrate when on the move and allow shaking out any snow.
 We cannot say the same about summer tires.

 Winter tires are not recommended in summer.
-In warn weather they wear out much more quickly, generate less grip and traction than the tires for summer.
+In warm weather, they wear out much more quickly, generate less grip and traction than the tires for summer.

 A new ‘Alpine’ symbol was introduced in 2012 to identify winter tires.
 The tires are legally classified as winter ones if they display the three-peak icon with the snowflake motif within.

 Winter tires and AWD

-Making several road tests, the Autocar journalists have come to conclusion that in winter a four-wheel-drive vehicle with winter tires will be the best choice.
+Making several road tests, the Autocar journalists have come to the conclusion that in winter a four-wheel-drive vehicle with winter tires will be the best choice.
 The experience has shown that a two-wheel-drive car with winter tires is much better overall in cold weather than a 4×4 on summer tires.

 It’d be much cheaper to buy a set of winter rubber for the existing car than to upgrade a new off-roader.

 Cost, the difference between tire types

 The cost of winter and summer tires is more or less the same, but prices for the tires of different brands and sizes considerably vary.

 All-season tires are designed for moderate climates.
 These tires are for year-round use and made of a compound providing good grip in dry and warm conditions without becoming hard and rigid in very low temperatures.
-They have many sipes like winter tires, but not so effective in low-grip conditions.
+They have many sipes like winter tires but are not so effective in low-grip conditions.

 All-season tires are not as grasping as summer ones in warmer months.
 They are not at all suitable for a performance car, which never feels as sharp and grippy as it should do.

 Removing your winter tires, mark each one so that you can rotate their positions on the vehicle to even out the rate of wear when it comes time to refit.

 Wash the tires with warm water and dry carefully before putting them into a garage or other place to store.
 You can use a paid ‘tire hotel’ service if you have no storage space.